 - After you trigger a primary/secondary failover for an instance, the instance may be disconnected for 30s once.
 We recommend that you perform this operation during off-peak hours and ensure that your applications can automatically re-establish a connection.

 - Log on to the ApsaraDB for MongoDB console.

-- In the left-side navigation pane, click Sharding Instances.
+- In the left-side navigation pane, click Sharded Cluster Instances.